ibm-messaging/mq-metric-samples/TUNING.md

 * You can reduce the total number of subscriptions made for queue metrics.
 The `filters.queueSubscriptionSelector` list defines the sets of topics that you might be interested in.
-The complete set - for now - is [OPENCLOSE, INQSET, PUT, GET, GENERAL].
+The complete set - for now - is [ OPENCLOSE, INQSET, EXTENDED, PUT, GET, GENERAL ].
 In many cases, only the last three of these may be of interest.
   The smaller set reduces the number of publications per queue.
 Within each set, multiple metrics are created but there is no way to report on only a subset of the metrics in each set.
+The `EXTENDED` set is already excluded by default as it is primarily intended for the L2/L3 support team.

 * You can choose to not subscribe to any queue metrics, but still subscribe to metrics for other resources such as the queue manager and Native HA by setting the filter to `NONE`.
 If you do this, then many queue metrics become